RAAD07/SQL_Project-World_Layoffs_Dataset/README.md

 FROM layoffs_worksheet2
 WHERE country LIKE '%Bangladesh%';
 ```
-### Checking in which stage of the company most of the layoff happened
+### Checking at which stage of the company most of the layoffs happened
-/* Series a means early stage than series b and post IPO means post initial public offering which includes amazon, google */
+/* Series A means early stage than Series B and post IPO means post-initial public offering which includes Amazon and Google */
 ``` sql
 SELECT stage, SUM(total_laid_off) as total_laid_off_in_a_year
 FROM layoffs_worksheet2
 GROUP BY stage
 ORDER BY total_laid_off_in_a_year DESC;
 ```
-/* seems like post ipo, and mid level (series c,d,e) had the most number of layoff
+/* It seems like post IPO, and mid-level (series c,d,e) had the most number of layoffs
 along with companies who got acquired */

-### Checking in which year most of the layoff happened
+### Checking in which year most of the layoffs happened
 ``` sql
 SELECT YEAR(`date`) AS layoff_year, SUM(total_laid_off) as total_laid_off_in_a_year
 FROM layoffs_worksheet2